Backcountry Horsemen of California

 Watch Smoke Elser, Bob Hoverson and others in this informational Leave No Trace for Stock Users - Video Series, produced by the USDA and the US Forest Service National Technology & Development Program in cooperation with the Leave No Trace Center for Outdoor Ethics.

-At this time there are no LNT classes or activities planned.
-Announcements will be posted on this website and publicized in the Backcountry News when plans are made.
+Announcements for LNT classes will be posted on this website and publicized in the Backcountry News when plans are made.

 For more information about BCHC’s Leave No Trace program contact BCHC's LNT Coordinator.